 - Data Model: Expand and collapse the Data Model Explorer nodes as needed.
-Double-click a node to start an Entity Editor, Relationship Editor or Subtype Editor. - Data Dictionary: Manage data dictionary objects, including attachments, defaults, rules, reference values, user data types, domains, reusable procedural logic, reusable procedures, and libraries. - Data Lineage: Document how data is moved and transformed.
+Double-click a node to start an Object Editor. - Data Dictionary: Manage data dictionary objects, including attachments, defaults, rules, reference values, user data types, domains, reusable procedural logic, reusable procedures, and libraries. - Data Lineage: Document how data is moved and transformed.
 You start with a data source and move through an intermediate schema or target using as many transformations as you need. - Macros: Manage sample, system, and user macros.
 Create, rename and delete folders as well as add a macro and refresh the macro list. - Repository: Manage objects stored in the Repository.